nselikoff/bridges-gallery-static-exporter/README.md

 - node
 - admin and server access to http://gallery.bridgesmathart.org/
+- bridges files uploaded to s3

 ## Development

 - Install node packages: `npm install`
-- On http://gallery.bridgesmathart.org/, configure the XML export view for the current exhibition, and download the `catalog-export.xml` file from http://gallery.bridgesmathart.org/catalog-export.xml into the root directory of this checked out repo.
+- On http://gallery.bridgesmathart.org/, export catalog XML files for art, film and fashion.
+Art is the only category big enough to require multiple exports (1000 at a time) which should be merged manually.
+Put the catalog-export-fashion.xml, catalog-export-film.xml, and catalog-export.xml (art) into the root directory of this checked out repo.
-- Download the appropriate image files from the webserver (e.g. `files/bridges2021/*`) and copy the subdirectory (e.g. `bridges2021`) into the build/files directory.

 ## Build

 `npm run build`

-When complete, the `build` directory will include the generated HTML and CSS files, with root-relative image urls pointing to the files you manually copied into `build/files`.
+When complete, the `build` directory will include the generated HTML and CSS files, with image urls pointing to s3.
+This will include index files for the individual exhibitions.
+You can browse the generated files by running `python -m http.server` in the build directory.

-Zip everything up for distribution:
-`zip -r bridges-gallery-static.zip build/* -x ".*" -x "__MACOSX"`